Responsible editors: MAT editorial collective

 We publish two kinds of edited collections: special sections and special issues.

 A special section consists of between three and seven contributions on a topic or theme, with an invited editorial by the guest editor(s).
 Special sections can include writing of any submission type (Research Article, Position Piece, Review, Photo Essay, and/or Field Notes), but should include a minimum of two Research Articles.
 Special sections are published within journal issues as part of the usual publication schedule.
 Depending on the schedule, they are often published as a collection of advanced pre-prints.

 Special sections are accepted on a rolling basis.
-Proposals should be sent via this form and should include: title, editors, overview of the topic and theoretical focus (500–700 words excluding references), and abstracts of all contributions (150–200 words).
+Proposals should be sent via this form and should include: title, editors, an overview of the topic and theoretical focus (500–700 words excluding references), and abstracts of all contributions (150–200 words).

 A special issue is a curated collection of seven to 12 contributions (including at least four Research Articles) with a shared theoretical focus, with an invited editorial by the guest editor(s).
 We aim to publish one to two special issues a year, with the possibility of publishing outside of the usual journal publication schedule.
 We aim to publish special issues in June and/or December each year.
 Occasionally, public events and issues require a more rapid response than an annual publishing cycle allows; in these circumstances, the MAT editors may publish calls for contributions to special sections or issues on a particular theme.

 Proposals for special issues are considered on an annual basis.
-The 2020 submission deadline has passed.
-The 2021 date for submission of proposals will be announced in the spring.
-Proposals are sent through a form, and should include: title, editors, overview of the topic and theoretical focus (800–1000 words excluding references), and abstracts of all contributions (150–200 words).
-A response will be provided by 16 October.
+The 2021 submission deadline is now open.
+The deadline for submission of Special Issue proposals is 1 October 2021.
+Proposals are sent through a form, and should include: title, editors, an overview of the topic and theoretical focus (800–1000 words excluding references), and abstracts of all contributions (150–200 words).
+A response will be provided by 22 October.
 All manuscripts (exempting editorial) accepted within a Special Issue proposal will need to be submitted by 1 February 2022.
 See our guidelines and access the proposal submission form here.

 Guidelines for special issue/section editors: